Reinhard-Behrens/PlaySafePractical/README.md

 Bug 1
 -----
 Bug one, Spring failed to pick-up my @RequestMapping URI mappings specified in my Java classes.
+I had to do research to fix this particular issue.

-I did not know about this fix unfortunately, which makes the classes known to Spring if it missed it during its start-up scan of your src directory.
-I had to force Spring to inlude my classes:
+I did not know about this fix unfortunately; which makes the classes known to Spring if it missed it during its start-up scan of your src directory.
+I had to force Spring to inlude my classes using this line of code during SpringBoot initialisation:
 > @ComponentScan(basePackageClasses = {KelvinToCelcuis.class, MilesToKilometers.class,PoundsToKilograms.class})

 Bug 2
 -----
-Forgot the @PathVariable("") brackets
+Forgot the @PathVariable("") brackets and variable decleration